pcarbo/lgsmfear/README.md

 + [geno.csv](data/geno.csv) A large table giving the genotypes sampled at 4608 markers (single nucleotide polymorphisms, or SNPs) in the F2 and F34 crosses.
-Most of the genotypes are marked as missing in the F2 mice because a subset of only 162 SNPs were genotyped in these mice.
+Most of the genotypes are marked as missing in the F2 mice (that is, their entries are set to "NA") because a subset of only 162 SNPs were genotyped in these mice.

 + [map.csv](data/map.csv) Information about SNPs genotyped in mouse advanced intercross line.
 Information for each SNP includes chromosome